-The CMR is a collection of ten distinct municipalities, each with its own character and each contributing to the strength and resilience of the region.
+The CMR is a collection of ten distinct municipalities, each with its own character and each contributing to the strength and resilience of the Region.
 Although residents live in different municipalities around the CMR, they are connected in many ways: open space systems, jobs and economic opportunities, natural environments, roadways and transit systems, recreation amenities, servicing systems, pathways, and other connections.
 They also experience the shared impacts of growth, such as water quality and quantity impacts, loss of environmental function, air quality impacts, and longer commute times.
 These many connections, when taken together, form a regional framework, a common ground at the regional scale.

-Celebrating rural-urban differences is a foundational strategy of the Growth Plan.
-Public engagement on the Growth and Servicing Plans has reinforced the importance of supporting a wide range of distinct lifestyle choices, from living downtown to living in a rural Agricultural Area.
+An amazing quilt of rural and urban is a foundational strategy of the Growth Plan.
+Public engagement on the Growth and Servicing Plans has reinforced the importance of supporting a wide range of distinct lifestyle choices, from living downtown to living in a rural agricultural area.